goformarty/goformarty.github.io/daily.md

   }
 };
 ```
+**NOTE:**
-**!
-NOTE:** Class expressions also suffer from the same hoisting issues mentioned for Class declarations.
+Class expressions also suffer from the same hoisting issues mentioned for Class declarations.